concise-ee/k8s-ws/README.md

 5. Open browser and check the health endpoint responds at http://localhost:8080/actuator/health
 6. Tag the docker image ```docker tag ${demoAppName}:latest eu.gcr.io/${gCloudProject}/${demoAppName}:1```
 7. Push the docker image to docker repository ```docker push eu.gcr.io/${gCloudProject}/${demoAppName}:1```
+8. Mac M1 owners this is only for you: In previous step, you pushed arm64 build, but the k8s cluster is running on amd64 nodes.
+   This means that your application will crash once you apply the deployment.
+There are now two options for you:
+    1. Try to build amd64 build locally, but this often fails: ```docker buildx build --push --platform  linux/amd64 --tag eu.gcr.io/${gCloudProject}/${demoAppName}:2 .```
+    2. In the next step, when you specify the image to run, you could use a prebuilt one such as `demo-app_mikk:1`
 ## Step 3: Create deployment

 Let's create a deployment, specifying pods (instances) count, liveness/readiness probes and update strategy.